How to Create an SEO Campaign

 Today, people are using their mobile phones a lot more than their computers.
 Therefore, mobile is the first traffic source for many websites.
 This doesn’t mean that you should abandon desktop entirely, but to focus your SEO campaign on mobile users.

-This includes using RWD or responsive web design, simplifying your web design, removing interstitials, and minimizing redirects.
+This includes using RWD or responsive web design, measuring performance with a mobile rank tracker, simplifying your web design, removing interstitials, and minimizing redirects.

 Step #6 Warp Speed

 Websites nowadays should have a lighting speed to avoid the risk of the audience abandoning their site too soon.
 This has to do with the fact that most visitors are mobile users who expect nothing but a fast experience.

 So, your SEO campaign should include your site’s speed as a critical point to avoid hurting your number of leads, visitors, and conversions.

 Step #7 Address Voice Search

 More and more mobile queries are voice searches, and this is a growing trend.
 People find it easier, more practical, and safer, especially when they drive.

 The logical strategy is to focus on long-tail phrases, including questions as people tend to ask who, when, how, and where questions when they use mobile voice search.